No-Backspace-Crew/Speedrun/cookbook/identitycenter.md

 ## Switching to the Identity Center credentials broker

 To use the Identity Center credentials broker, click the gear icon in the Speedrun toolbar to enter settings.
 Then change the **Credentials Broker** to Identity Center (Experimental).
 You can set the default permission set for your personal account.
 Setting this will configure what permission set to use when you use select your GitHub username in the dropdowns.
-The screenshot below shows the the necessary fields to configure Identity Center.
+The screenshot below shows the necessary fields to configure Identity Center.

 ![Necessary settings for Identity Center](https://github.com/No-Backspace-Crew/Speedrun/assets/97474956/747f5b07-9775-4164-8546-2f05af60ccfb)

 Alternatively if you set the variable `ssoStartUrl` anywhere in your `#srConfig`, it will override the settings.
 If you are configuring pages for your team include something like this on your page.

 ````
+#copy
 ```
 #srConfig
 {